-The UPEI School of Sustainable Design Engineering (SSDE) recently held another industry day.
+The UPEI Faculty of Sustainable Design Engineering (FSDE) recently held another industry day.
 Students presented some of their senior clinic projects, heard from the staff and some partner clients, and promoted additional partnerships for future projects.

 Allan Dale, Director of Industry Partnership, and Dr. Nicolas Krouglicof, Dean of Engineering, welcomed about 100 people to learn more about the industry partnerships for this school year.